mcraiha/CommonSecrets/SPECIFICATIONS.md

 #### Checksum

-UTF-8 string (can only contain hex chars, so numbers 0-9 and letters A-F) that contain SHA-256 checksum of file entry.
+UTF-8 string (can only contain hex chars, so numbers 0-9 and letters A-F) that contain SHA-256 checksum of file entry variables concatenated together.
 Integer variables are first turn into little-endian byte arrays.

 ---